-Finally, following the agreement on the finalization of Basel III rules last December (please also refer to our research report Basel Committee's agreement on risk weights is credit positive), the bank expects a 15-18% increase in risk-weighted assets by 2027, other things being equal.
+Finally, following the agreement on the finalization of Basel III rules last December (please also refer to our research report Basel Committee's agreement on risk weights is credit positive), the bank expects a 15-18% increase8 in risk-weighted assets by 2027, other things being equal.
 Based on our calculations, this impact would reduce ING Groep's CET1 ratio by around 200 bps.
-Considering ING's current capitalisation and the timeframe for the implementation of the new rules (up to 2027 for the full output floor), we estimate that the impact is manageable for the group.
+Considering ING's current capitalisation and the timeframe for the implementation of the new rules (up to 2027 for the full output floor), we estimate that the group will be able to meet the requirement in due time.

-The bank's Tangible Common Equity / RWA ratio of 13.2% as at June 2017 translates into a capital score of a2.
+The bank's Tangible Common Equity / RWA ratio of 13.1% as at end-June 2018 translates into a capital score of a2.